proteusx/Palamedes/README.md

 ### Precompiled binaries

 There are compressed [precompiled binaries](https://github.com/proteusx/Palamedes/releases) and documentation available for 32 and 64 bit windows.
-Download the latest version and extract in some convinient.
+[Download the latest version](https://github.com/proteusx/Palamedes/releases) and extract in some convinient location keeping the 4 files together.

 ## Running Palamedes